yangliuxin-nn/yangliuxin-nn/README.md

 - 👋 Hi, I’m Yang Liuxin, a master student at Stanford University.
-- 👀 I am interested in the Reinforcement Learning and Natural Language Processing.
+- 👀 I am interested in the CV, NLP and RL.
 - 🌱 I worked as an MLE intern at Bosch Research and research intern in Canada.
-- 💞️ I am also an incoming MLE intern at LinkedIn and TA in the intersection of AI and business at Stanford.
+- 💞️ I am an incoming MLE intern at LinkedIn and TA in the intersection of AI and business at Stanford.
 - 📫 Please use yliuxin822@gmail.com to contact me.

 <!---